-The ghost ant, Tapinoma melanocephalum, is the most common ant that our ant control specialists see when treating West Palm Beach homes and Businesses for ants.
-Ghost ants are more commonly known as sugar ants because of their strong attraction to sugary and starchy foods.
+Ghost ants are often referred to as sugar ants because of their strong attraction to sugary and starchy foods.

-Ghost ants are most commonly found in the bathroom or kitchen of homes, where they are looking for a source of food or water.
-Ghost ants are extremely small (being why “ghost” is extremely fitting) and are most often found crawling along baseboards and kitchen backsplashes.
+Ghost ants are most commonly found in kitchens and bathrooms, since they are mainly searching for water.
+Ghost ants are extremely small (being why “ghost” is so fitting) and are most often found crawling along baseboards and kitchen countertops.

 Identifying Ghost Ants

-Being that there are a variety of different ant species in the South Florida area, it is important to know the basic characteristics of each species in order to correctly diagnose an infestation.
 Ghost ants are extremely small, around 1/16th of an inch long.
 Ghost ants have dark heads and light colored legs and abdomens.
 Due to their size and coloration, ghost ants can be extremely hard to see and sometimes may appear to be baby spiders.

 Identifying White-Footed Ants